Nana2301/Nana2301/README.md

 👋 Hi there, I’m Nana!

-💻 My goal is to crush it during my internship and make life easier for my boss.
+💻 My goal is to crush it during my internship and make life easier for my project manager.

 🌟 Achieved 3rd place in the Web App Application Competition [Krenovator x Syntech] with my StudyBuddy project but still have a lot to learn.